Pirates vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- When it comes to the over/under, the Pirates and their opponents are 6-4-0 in their last 10 games.
+- In their previous 10 matchups with a total posted by oddsmakers, the Pirates and their foes are 6-4-0 when it comes to hitting the over.

-- Bookmakers have not posted a spread in any of the Pirates' past 10 games.
+- Bookmakers have not posted a runline in any of the Pirates' past 10 contests.

 Explore More About This Game